 Supervisor Stefani - Overview

-Stefani has served as San Francisco’s County Clerk since 2016.
-She worked at the San Francisco Board of Supervisors from 2007-2016, for Supervisors Michela Alioto-Pier and Mark Farrell.
-Previously she worked for San Jose Vice Mayor Cindy Chavez, the California Department of Justice, and Speaker Herb Wesson of the California State Assembly.
-She was also a deputy district attorney in Contra Costa County, where she argued 25 jury trials.
+Before being elected to the Board of Supervisors in 2018, Stefani served as a senior legislative aide from 2007-2016 for Supervisors Michela Alioto-Pier and Mark Farrell and the San Francisco County Clerk from 2016-2018.
+She also worked for San Jose Vice Mayor Cindy Chavez, the California Department of Justice, Speaker Herb Wesson of the California State Assembly, and served as deputy district attorney in Contra Costa County, where she argued 25 jury trials.

 Supervisor Catherine Stefani is an active member of the California State Bar, a graduate of St. Mary’s College, and earned a J.D. and an LL.M. from McGeorge School of Law.

 Stefani resides in Cow Hollow with her husband and two children.